PaloAltoNetworks/aws-transit-vpc/documentation/quick-rebuild-doc.md

 Login to the Subscriber account and follow the below steps to delete the Transit environment.

 ### Destroy Subscriber VPC Stacks
+#### Delete Subscriber VPC stack
+1. Before deleting the SubscriberVpcStack, you should delete the following resources in-order Option 1:
+        a.
+Delete the VPN connections associated with VPC (VPN connections are tagged along with VpcId, ex: vpc-xxxxx-PaGroupxx-N1/N2)
+        b.
+First Detach and then Delete the Virtual Gateway(VGW) associated with VPC
+        c.
+Delete the subscribing VPC from Cloudformation stack Option 2:
+        a.
+Update subscrbingVpc tag to NO (subscribingVpc=NO) for subscriber VPC, it will delete the VPNs and VGW associated.
+(Its a cloudtrail event you need to wait atleast 5 minutes to delete VPNs and VGW)
+        b.
+Delete the subscribing VPC from Cloudformation stack

 Find the Subscriber VPC CloudFormation stacks deployed in the Subscriber account